Tyga Feels Up Kylie Jenner As She Flaunts Itty-Bitty Bikini During Mexico Vacation

 Tyga can’t seem to keep his hands to himself as he and girlfriend Kylie Jenner vacation in Mexico this week.
-The 27-year-old rapper was spotted getting hands-y with Jenner as she sits poolside in a tiny black bikini.
+The 27-year-old rapper was spotted getting handsy with Jenner as she sits poolside in a tiny black bikini.

 Kylie shared several bikini-clad photos to Instagram this week, including one showcasing the swimsuit in question.
 Jenner perkily sits on a lounge chair at family friend Joe Francis’ Mexico vacation home as she puts her curves on display.
 Her caption, “feel me?” is a reference to Tyga’s new song “Feel Me.”